r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       [caret escape character obfuscation] Vbscript uses the ^ (caret) character as escape character.
       The follow example also splits the command into two variables (rev+cmd) and join them at runtime.
-      HINT: any character inserted after the ^ (caret) character will be ignored by vbs interpreter.

 <br />